hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Authentication and Player Profile/Automating User Password Change.md

 ### Sending E-Mail

 *8.* For this step you'll have to allow the user to input their E-Mail:
-* When they've passed in their E-Mail, you'll need to have a function which creates an *object* (New Object, GSData, GSRequestData) which stores the '*email*' and '*action*' variables.
+* When they've passed in their E-Mail, you'll need to have a function which creates an *object* (New Object, GSData, GSRequestData) which stores the *'email'* and *'action'* variables.
-* The '*action*' string variable will be set to "*passwordRecoveryRequest*".
+* The *'action'* string variable will be set to *"passwordRecoveryRequest"*.
 * When both variables have been set and stored in the object, call the *AuthenticationRequest* and send that object as *scriptData*.
 Make sure you leave spaces or quotes for both Username and Password fields for the *AuthenticationRequest*.